TimotejK/wier-labs/docs/PA1.md

 - *Other domains*: If you would like to explore a different domain, let us know and we can determine the details.

 The crawler needs to be implemented with multiple workers that retrieve different web pages in parallel.
 The number of workers should be a parameter when starting the crawler.
-The frontier strategy needs to follow the breadth-first strategy.
+The frontier strategy needs to follow the preferential strategy.
 In the report explain how your strategy is implemented.

 Check and respect the [*robots.txt*](https://en.wikipedia.org/wiki/Robots_exclusion_standard) file for each domain if it exists.
 Correctly respect the commands *User-agent*, *Allow*, *Disallow*, *Crawl-delay* and *Sitemap*.
 Make sure to respect *robots.txt* as sites that define special crawling rules often contain [spider traps](https://en.wikipedia.org/wiki/Spider_trap).
 Also make sure that you follow ethics and do not send request to the same server more often than one request in 5 seconds (not only domain but also IP!).